MaxV906/My-First-Compiler/README.md

 # Compiler

-Doesn't much yet, it was just a practice project.
+Doesn't do much yet, it was just a practice project.
 Might expand to it in the future if I feel like it.

 ## Supported operations